zzzprojects/EntityFramework-Extensions/docs/pages/api/options-column-expression.md

         operation.IgnoreOnMergeUpdateExpression = entity => new {entity.ModifiedDate, entity.ModifiedUser});
 {% endhighlight %}

-## Ignore On Merge Update Expresssion
+## Ignore On Merge Update Expression
 Gets or sets columns to skip when the merge execute the update part.

 ### Example